 Ruth would confirm that he did call the home run.
 Charlie Root would say that he was giving two fingers to the crowd showing he had two strikes on him and still had one left.

-Eighty-two years later, people still argue whether he was pointing or not.
+Decades later, people still argue whether he was pointing or not.
 It will always remain in baseball folklore.

 Shinguards used by Gabby Hartnett - B-49-99 (Milo Stewart Jr./National Baseball Hall of Fame Library)